Slipum/react-delivery-html/README.md

 Poject React Delivery HTML
 ======================

-This project is a web application for food delivery, developed using ReactJS 18, TypeScript, Redux Toolkit, React Router v6, and other technologies.
+This project is a web application for food delivery with a designed in Figma.
 It allows users to browse the menu, select and order various dishes, and track the status of their cart.
+In addition, you can also check out the design of the project on Figma by following this [link](https://www.figma.com/file/Mx7LsFPJH7u52pWdijtTmJ/React-Delivery?type=design&node-id=0%3A1&mode=design&t=X4P9DjPtgCVJEcAt-1).
+It provides an overview of the visual components and layout of the application.

 Functional Features
 --------------------------